Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 7900 XT should in theory be much superior to the GeForce 8800 GT 512MB overall. (explain)
+Memory BandwidthIn theory, the Radeon RX 7900 XT should be 1322% faster than the GeForce 8800 GT 512MB overall, because of its greater bandwidth. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon RX 7900 XT is a better choice, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon RX 7900 XT is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison